TTiagha/nonprofit-financial-health-predictor/README.md

    - Ensure you have the AWS CLI installed and configured with the necessary permissions for CloudWatch Logs.
    - Run `aws configure` and provide your AWS Access Key ID, Secret Access Key, and default region.

+4. Set up OpenAI API key:
+   - Obtain an API key from OpenAI
+   - Replace 'your-api-key-here' in src/main.py with your actual OpenAI API key

 ## Usage

 ### Main Application